Magicalburritos/Shoptestapp/readme.md

 ## challanges

-Getting html elements to not show (<p>,<br>) and others what i found was using html-entities i was able to achive what i was looking for.
+Getting html elements to not show (p,br) and others what i found was using html-entities i was able to achive what i was looking for.

 ## download